Dynamic-Filtering/dynamic-filtering/projects/dynamic-filtering/components/README.md

 Features include:

 -   Filter components: Components for each filter type defined in the core package (e.g. `StringOperationFilterComponent`, `DateRangeFilterComponent`).
--   Filter manager and proxy components: Components for handling the Filter components in a uniform way.
+-   Filter manager and proxy components: Components for handling the filter components in a uniform way.

 # Installing ⬇️